-Millions of people are playing online casino games on a regular basis, wagering millions of dollars every day.
-With so much money in the game, it’s not surprising that there are so many of online casino websites looking to get their slice of the pie.
+Millions of people are playing online casino games regularly, wagering a significant amount of money.
+With a lot of money in the game, it’s not surprising that online casino websites are looking to get their piece of the pie.

-The problem is that the world of online gambling is a jungle where only the best casinos can survive and actually make profits.
-The key to achieving success in the online casino business is to bring as many players as possible to sign up.
-But, even that is not enough – casinos need to persuade them to keep coming back.
+The problem is that the world of online gambling is a jungle where only the best casinos can survive and make profits.
+So the key to achieving success in the online casino business is to bring as many players as possible to sign up.

-One of the proven methods that online casinos use to make themselves attractive to players is to offer them some lucrative bonuses.
-The rule of thumb is that the better the bonus, the more players are going to sign up.
-The trouble is that giving away bonuses means giving away free money, which can impact the casino’s profits.
+The rule of thumb is that the better the bonus, the more players will sign up.
+The trouble is that giving away bonuses means giving away free money, impacting the casino’s profits.

-To solve this problem, most online casinos decide to add a catch to their bonus deals.
-That catch comes in the form of wagering requirements.
+Most online casinos decide to add a catch to their bonus deals to solve this problem.
+Unfortunately, that catch comes in the form of wagering requirements.

 What are Casino Bonus Wagering Requirements?

-However, when there are wagering requirements involved, players are required to actually play casino games.
-They are required to wager the bonus funds as many times as stipulated in the Terms and Conditions of the bonus deal.
+However, when there are wagering requirements involved, players are required to play casino games.
+In addition, they are required to wager the bonus funds as many times as stipulated in the Terms and Conditions of the bonus deal.

-Unfortunately for players, sometimes those wagering requirements are too difficult to clear.
-Sometimes, they are required to wager the bonus funds dozens of times in order to turn the bonus into withdrawable money.
+Unfortunately for players, sometimes those wagering requirements are too challenging to clear.
+Sometimes, they must wager the bonus funds dozens of times to turn the bonus into withdrawable money.

 For example, if the bonus in question is a 100% Match Deposit Bonus, you will receive the bonus that’s equal to the amount you’ve funded your casino account with.
 But, simply funding your account doesn’t mean it’s the end.
 You will have to fulfill the wagering requirements in order to turn the bonus into cash.

-Let’s say the wagering requirement of your $50 bonus deal is set at 10x.
-What this means is that you will have to wager those $50 10 times on eligible casino games.
-Depending on the stake you choose, fulfilling the requirement can take a lot of time.
+The wagering requirement of your $50 bonus deal is set at 10x.
+A wagering requirement of 10x means that you will have to wager those $50 10 times on eligible casino games.
+Depending on the stake you choose, fulfilling the conditions can take time.

 For example, if your stake is $1 per spin in a slot game, you will need to make 50 spins to wager the $50 bonus for the first time.
 And considering that the wagering requirement is 10x, it means that you will have to repeat the same process all over again nine more times.

-Sure, you can increase the stake, but this would mean that your journey could come to an end sooner than expected.
-It would mean that you get only 10 spins for your bonus of $50.
+Sure, you can increase the stake, but this would mean that your journey could end sooner than expected.
+Also, it would mean that you get only ten spins for your bonus of $50.

 Are There Any Bonuses With No Wagering Requirements?